Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 - a complete statement of the facts and evidence that support each basis for the appeal; and

-- the relief requested as a result of the appeal.
+- the relief requested by an appeal.

 Consideration of an Appeal

 The University will promptly notify both Parties in writing that an appeal has been filed and provide a copy of the Notice of Appeal to the other Party.
-The non-appealing Party shall have 10 days from the date of such notice to submit to the Title IX Coordinator a written statement in support of the initial outcome or in opposition to the appeal.
+The non-appealing Party shall have 10-days from the date of such notice to submit to the Title IX Coordinator a written statement in support of the initial outcome or in opposition to the appeal.
 A copy of any such written statement shall be provided to the appealing Party.

 The appeal shall be considered and decided by an Appeal Decision-maker who is not the same person as the Investigator, the Title IX Coordinator, or the Decision-maker that reached the determination regarding responsibility or dismissal.
 The Appeal Decision-maker shall review the Notice of Appeal, the response of the non-appealing Party, and may review the record of the Hearing as necessary to reach a conclusion on the appeal.
 The Appeal Decision-maker shall be bound by the same rules and considerations which apply to a Decision-maker, as described in this grievance procedure.